temcocontrols/T3000Webview/docs/t3000/shared-db/shared-center-db-summary.md

 ## 2. How It Works

-Data flows from field devices into the Server PC, then into the shared SQL database.
-Clients read from the same database.
+**Summary:** Field data is collected by the Server PC, written to the Center DB, then read by all Client PCs.
+This keeps dashboards and trends consistent across the team.

+**Runtime flow (simple):**
+1. Field devices publish values and events.
+2. Server PC collects data and writes shared/trend data to the center SQL DB.
+3. Client PCs read shared/trend data from the center SQL DB and show the same status and trends.
+4. Local SQLite keeps core local runtime info (not trendlog storage).

 ```
   [Field Devices]          [Server PC - PC-A]        [SQL Server]